Justin-Sniesak/GCP-Argo-GHA-Pipeline/Docs_Screenshots/OPS_LOG.md

 - 2025-11-07 Smoke test of code once container is built using the -it flag.
 (Numbering out of order due to GitHub image caching bug).
 ![CD1-4](../Docs_Screenshots/CD1-4.jpg)

-## Result: Smoketest code is functional -> Dockerize code -> Add additional functionality to code rebuild image -> Smoke test code runs once container is built using the -it flag.

 ## CI/CD Pipeline Validation
 **Summary:** Push to GCP Artifact registry; pipeline operation, validation, troubleshooting.